 The Health Trust’s mission is to build health equity in Silicon Valley.
 Accordingly, we award Community Grants that typically range from $250 to $2,500 in support of agencies, events, and projects that advance health equity in our communities.

 In order to apply for a Community Grant, you must have an existing online account.
-If you do not have an existing account, please click here to create an account.
-Once you’ve created an account, please click here to complete the Community Grant Application.
+New applicants, please click here to create an account.
+Once you’ve created an account, please click here to access the Community Grant Application.

 Community grant requests must meet the following eligibility criteria:

 - Community Grants will typically range from $250 to $2,500 for events and projects.
-Request examples include, but are not limited to: annual fundraisers, health fairs, educational summits.
+Request examples include, but are not limited to: annual fundraisers, health fairs, community education summits.

 - The request must be an event or project that will be held within Santa Clara County and/or Northern San Benito County.